The best times to take your Whey Protein shake

 Calculate your caloric requirement, determine your daily protein requirements and use Whey as a tool to achieve them, and intelligently, to take advantage of their strengths at specific times such as post-workout.

-If you're having trouble choosing your next (or first) Whey supplement, here's a lot of reviews for various supplements to help you.
+If you're having trouble choosing your next (or first) Whey supplement, here are several reviews for various supplements to help you.